MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cfiletimespan-class.md

 An existing `CFileTimeSpan` object.

 *nSpan*\
-A period of time in milliseconds.
+A period of time in FILETIME units.

 ### Remarks

-The `CFileTimeSpan` object can be created using an existing `CFileTimeSpan` object, or expressed as a 64-bit value.
+The `CFileTimeSpan` object can be created using an existing `CFileTimeSpan` object, or expressed as a 64-bit value in 100-nanosecond FILETIME units.
+For more information, see [CFileTime](cfiletime-class.md).
 The default constructor sets the time span to 0.

 ## <a name="gettimespan"></a> CFileTimeSpan::GetTimeSpan